NDepend Blog

 C#-immutable-record-struct

-Another record struct specificity is that a default parameterless constructor is provided: it sets each field to its default value:
+Another characteristic of record struct is that they include a default parameterless constructor, which initializes each field to its default value:

 Record deconstruction